-A simple lack of communication in the bedroom can balloon into astronomical problems.
-While sex is a largely physical experience, there is an important verbal component that’s often overlooked.
-Actually sitting down and talking to your partner about what they enjoy, what they aren’t so crazy about and what they might be curious about can be a transformative experience.
-Of course, we know it’s not always easy to get that ball rolling, so maybe talk it out over a glass of wine.
-Maybe you could turn on a show you know has some steamy sex scenes.
-It’s not important how you chose to go about it, what’s important is that it demonstrates effort and intention, and that’s what you need to keep sex healthy and exciting.
-“It’s important to make sex a priority,” Dr. Chris Donaghue, sex therapist and author of the upcoming book Rebel Love previously told Fatherly.
+A simple lack of communication in the bedroom can balloon into big-time problems.
+Sex may be a largely physical experience, but there’s an important verbal component that’s often overlooked.
+Actually sitting down and talking to your partner about what they like, what they dislike, and what they might be curious about can be a transformative experience.
+Of course, we know it’s not always easy to get that ball rolling, so maybe open a bottle of wine or take a couple of tokes off some legal cannabis before launching in.
+You might also turn on a show that you know has some steamy sex scenes.
+However you go about it, what’s important is that it demonstrates effort, intent, and a desire to please.
+“It’s important to make sex a priority,” Dr. Chris Donaghue, sex therapist and author of the book Rebel Love previously told Fatherly.
 “It’s important to articulate what you want to be working on.”

+One of the most pleasurable things to do to a woman in bed might be to forget about your penis — at least for a bit.
 Studies have shown that generosity has a positive effect on marriage.
-Small gestures can go a long way in the context of a long-term relationship, and that can certainly apply to the bedroom as well.
-Simply put, some selflessness in the bedroom can be a major turn on.
-Besides, research suggests that women are much more likely to orgasm when sex involves a variety of activities besides vaginal intercourse.
-Digital stimulation (with trim fingernails, only), oral sex, and other kinds of sexual play are much more likely to deliver her an orgasm than straight sex.
-Of course, we aren’t saying she has to have an orgasm in order to walk away from sex feeling fulfilled, but it is generally a pleasant accompaniment to the experience.
+Small gestures can go a long way in the context of a long-term relationship, and this certainly applies to the bedroom as well.
+Simply put, some selflessness in the bedroom can be a major turn-on for women wanting sex.
+Besides, research suggests that ladies are much more likely to orgasm when sex involves a variety of activities besides vaginal intercourse.
+Pay attention to what she wants and put effort into pleasing her.
+Digital stimulation (with trim fingernails, only), oral sex, and other kinds of sexual play are much more likely to deliver her an orgasm than straight ground-and-pound sex.

 Monotony is a terrible thing to associate with sex.
 In fact, it’s often what people say drove them, in part, into affairs.
 “People in long-term marriages, or long-term partnerships, can sometimes become a little less curious about their partner.
 They can stop being adventurous, or stop growing in their erotic lives,” Dr. Tammy Nelson, sex therapist and author of the book When You’re the One Who Cheats previously told Fatherly.
 Fortunately, there are lots of ways to avoid falling into that trap.
 Role-play is a pretty popular bedroom stunt.
 Talking dirty is another one.
 And it doesn’t even have to get that involved.
 Mixing up the positions, even the places you have sex can help reignite diminishing bedroom flames.
 Remain cognizant of that fact, and take active steps to avoid falling into too much of a “routine.”

 A study published in the Journal of Sex Research found that using a vibrator can lead to multiple orgasms in almost half of all female users.
-The researchers also found that a majority of orgasms triggered by vibrator stimulation were more intense than those that were not.
-That’s a pretty solid sell on the vibrator jam, especially when you compare these findings to some other statistics floating around out there.
+The researchers also found that a majority of orgasms triggered by vibrator stimulation were more intense than those brought about the old-fashioned way.
+That’s a pretty solid sell on the vibrator jam, especially when you compare these findings to some other statistics floating around.

 According to the book The Case of the Female Orgasm, penned by American philosopher of biology Elisabeth Lloyd, just 25 percent of women orgasm consistently during vaginal intercourse.
 Given what we know about mechanized stimulation, it seems as though throwing a vibrator into the mix during sex might help even the playing field.
 Unfortunately, it doesn’t happen as often as it should.
-Women tend to worry about how their partners will react to accessories in the bedroom.
-Apparently, fears of being replaced by the machine are still a thing when it comes to vibrators and other bedroom accompaniments.
-So take initiative, and bring a toy into the bedroom.
+Women tend to worry about how partners will react to accessories in the bedroom.
+So, when you’re answering the question, “What do women want ?,” consider batteries and bring a sex toy into the experience.
 It will take the pressure off her and prove that you’ve dodged the toxic pit of male insecurity.
 Win-win.